Take time out to explore, develop and craft your own creative writing practice on retreat with ex-publisher and published writer, Harriet Griffey.

 Panel 1

-At Las Chimeneas (click on link to book) in the Alpujarra mountains of Granada, Southern Spain.
+At Las Chimeneas (click on link for further information and to book) in the Alpujarra mountains of Granada, Southern Spain.

-“Harriet Griffey offers beginners and experienced writers creative space to write, one-to-one feedback, and group opportunities to share and discuss their process.” – The Guardian
+“Harriet Griffey offers beginners and experienced writers creative space to write, one-to-one feedback, and group opportunities to share and discuss their progress.” – The Guardian

 Take time out to explore, develop and craft your own writing practice on retreat at this beautiful and peaceful Spanish location, epitomised by Bloomsbury writer Gerald Brenan in his 1957 literary memoir South from Granada.